antisean/longest-blacktea-words/README.md

 Also contains list of every three letter sequence possible.

 # Categories of Words
-Currently has some categories for words (berries, phobias, etc.)
+Currently has some categories for words (berries, phobias, etc).
+These all work in Blacktea.

 # Personal Lists
 Contains misspelled/glitched words, doubled/glitched words, and other lists.
+All of these work in Blacktea.